What’s the Best Retirement Investment in 2024?

 Invest in Income Producing Closed-End Funds

-A closed-end fund is an investment business that sells shares in an initial public offering (IPO).
+A closed-end fund9 is an investment business that sells shares in an initial public offering (IPO).

-Closed-end funds don’t have any inflows or outflows, they generate income on a monthly or quarterly basis.
+Closed-end funds do not have any inflows or outflows; income is generated on a monthly or quarterly basis.

 Interest, dividends, and, in some situations, a return of principle can all contribute to income.